OpenRC/openrc/s6-guide.md

 Several other variables affect s6 services.
 They are documented on the openrc-run man page, but I will list them here for convenience:

-s6_service_path - the path to the s6 service directory
+s6_service_path - the path to the s6 service directory.
+The default is /var/svc.d/$RC_SVCNAME.

-s6_svwait_options_start - the options to pass to s6-svwait when starting s6_svwait_options_stop - the options to pass to s6-svwait when stopping.
+s6_svwait_options_start - the options to pass to s6-svwait when starting the service.
+If this is not set, s6-svwait will not be called.

-The s6_service_path variable defaults to /var/svc.d/${RC_SVCNAME} if it is not set in the service script.
-For example, if you want a service script called /etc/init.d/foobar to use s6 to monitor its daemon, the s6 service should be the directory /var/svc.d/foobar.

-See the documentation for s6 for more information about s6 service directories.

-The s6_svwait_options_* variables set command line options to pass to s6-svwait when starting or stopping the s6 service.
-These can be very useful for waiting for s6 services to signal when they are up, timing out when an s6 service doesn't come up, etc.
+s6_service_timeout_stop - the amount of time, in milliseconds, s6-svc
+should wait for a service to go down when stopping.

 This is very early support, so feel free to file bugs if you have issues.